 On an annual basis and at interim periods when circumstances require, we test the recoverability of our goodwill.
 Goodwill impairment is deemed to exist if the carrying value of goodwill exceeds its fair value.
 Goodwill must be tested at least annually using a two-step process.
 The first step is to identify any potential impairment by comparing the carrying value of the reporting unit to its fair value.
 A reporting unit is an operating segment or a business one level below that operating segment (the component level) if discrete financial information is prepared and regularly reviewed by segment management.
 However, components are aggregated as a single reporting unit if they have similar economic characteristics.
 We estimate the fair value of our reporting units using a discounted cash flow methodology.
 The key assumptions used in the discounted cash flow valuation model for impairment testing include discount rates, growth rates, cash flow projections and terminal value rates.
 Discount rates are set by using the Weighted Average Cost of Capital, or "WACC," methodology.
 The WACC methodology considers market and industry data as well as Company specific risk factors for each reporting unit in determining the appropriate discount rates to be used.
 The discount rate utilized for each reporting unit is indicative of the return an investor would expect to receive for investing in such a business.
 The cash flows represent management's most recent planning assumptions.
 These assumptions are based on a combination of industry outlooks, views on general economic conditions, our expected pricing plans and expected future savings generated by our past restructuring activities.
-Terminal value rate determination follows common methodology of capturing the present value of perpetual cash flow estimates beyond the last projected period assuming a constant WACC and low long-term growth rates.
-If a potential impairment is identified, the second step is to compare the implied fair value of goodwill with its carrying amount to measure the impairment charge.
+Terminal value crase.
+If a potential impairment is identified, the second step is to compare the implied fair value of goodwill with its carrying amount to measure the impairment loss.
+A significant decline in the projected cash flows or a change in the WACC used to determine fair value could result in a future goodwill impairment charge.